 Insulin is a hormone.
 It is produced by the pancreas.
 Sometimes no insulin is produced by the pancreas.
 In other cases, enough insulin is not produced.
 There is yet another situation known as insulin resistance, where insulin is produced but fails to function properly.

 Let me now say a bit more about glucose.
 We get this when we eat carbohydrates.
 This is however not the only way we get glucose.
 It is also produced in our liver.
-Sometimes our bodies have a hard time to use this glucose.
+Sometimes our bodies have a hard time using this glucose.
 The result is that it stays in our blood.
 When this happens, it is not used to fuel the body and give us the energy we need to be active as we perform our daily routines.
-Please see video below for an introduction to diabetes.
-This video was created by “Stuff Made Simple.”
+Please see the video below for an introduction to diabetes.

 Type 1 or 2, Which is it?

 In Type 1 Diabetes, the body cannot produce insulin.
 Fewer persons suffer from this type of diabetes, it is, however, common in children.

 This website is dedicated to helping those with Type 2 Diabetes, especially since my own experiences are with Type 2 diabetes.

 Type 2 diabetes happens when the body fails to produce enough insulin, or it is produced, but just does not work how it should.
 This type is more common in people 40+ years old.
 This, however, varies in some countries.

 A Ray of Hope Glitters in the Sky

 You might have been told before that you will always have diabetes, but that is not true.
 A change in what you eat and do can place your glucose readings in the normal range again.
 This is nothing new, as it has been done by many people all over the globe.